-Overweight and obesity are becoming a severe public health issue globally.
-The prevalence of overweight and obesity has nearly doubled since 1980, with an estimation of 35% and 11% in 2008 worldwide for overweight and obesity respectively in adults aged 20 and older.
+The prevalence of overweight and obesity has nearly doubled since 1980, with an estimation of 35% and 11% in 2008 worldwide for overweight and obesity, respectively, in adults aged 20 and older.
 Well-established evidence corroborates that obesity is one of the most important risk factors for the development of hypertension and increases the cardiovascular morbidity and mortality associated with hypertension.
 2-4

 Tea is one of the most commonly consumed beverages, although in various amounts in different countries.
-Green tea (GT) is rich in antioxidant polyphenols such as catechins and flavonols, and the extract of tea has been shown to have vasodilator effect, 8-10 both of which lead to benefits on cardiovascular health.
-11-13 The physiological effect of GT on the risk factors for cardiovascular disease including blood pressure (BP), is therefore promising and of interest.
+Green tea (GT) is rich in antioxidant polyphenols such as catechins and flavonols, and the extract of tea has been shown to have a vasodilator effect, 8-10 both of which lead to benefits on cardiovascular health.
+11-13 The physiological effect of GT on the risk factors for cardiovascular disease, including blood pressure (BP), is therefore promising and of interest.

-In rodents, GT supplementation and epigallocatechin gallate (EGCG) as the major catechin species in GT have been reported to prevent BP increases.
-In human subjects while evidence from observational studies suggested a significant inverse relationship between GT intake and cardiovascular diseases, 16-18 systematic reviews or meta-analyses of randomized controlled trials (RCTs) reported an inconclusive effect of GT on BP.
-19-21 No protective effect of GT supplementation could be found in Hooper's or Taubert's meta-analyses, whereas GT produced significant reduction in BP in Hartley' systematic review.
+In rodents, GT supplementation and epigallocatechin gallate (EGCG) as the major catechin species in GT have been reported to prevent BP increase.
+14 15 In human subjects, on the other hand, while evidence from observational studies suggested a significant inverse relationship between GT intake and cardiovascular diseases, 16-18 reviews or meta-analyses of randomised controlled trials (RCTs) reported an inconclusive effect of GT on BP.
+19-21 No protective effect of GT supplementation could be found in Hooper et als or Taubert et als meta-analyses, whereas GT produced a significant reduction in BP in Hartley et als systematic review.
 Nevertheless, all the three reviews failed to investigate the effect of GT on BP among the overweight and obese populations.
-Furthermore, according to the A MeaSurement Tool to Assess systematic Reviews (AMSTAR) criteria, the two meta-analyses did not consider the grey literature systematically.
-Moreover, since Hartley et al restricted trials to those with duration of at least three months, there were only three RCTs identified with a small sample size (i.e., less than 200).
+Furthermore, according to MeaSurement Tool to Assess systematic (AMSTAR) criteria, the two meta-analyses did not consider the grey literature systematically.
+19 20 Moreover, since Hartley et al restricted trials to those with a duration of at least 3 months, there were only three RCTs identified with a small sample size (ie, less than 200).

-Emerging RCTs among overweight and obese adults yielded inconclusive results - with some suggesting positive relationship between GT and lowered BP 23-25 while others showing no associations.
-26-28 Thus, in light of these discrepancies and given the high prevalence of hypertension and consumption of GT, in order to clarify the efficacy of GT supplementation or GT extract (GTE) in preventing the development of hypertension or treating hypertension among overweight and obese adults, we will conduct a systematic review to summarize the evidence of RCTs to date.
+Emerging RCTs among overweight and obese adults yielded inconclusive results-with some suggesting a positive relationship between GT and lowered BP23-25 while others showing no associations.
+Thus, in the light of these discrepancies and given the high prevalence of hypertension and consumption of GT, in order to clarify the efficacy of GT supplementation or GT extract (GTE) in preventing the development of hypertension or treating hypertension among overweight and obese adults, we will conduct a systematic review to summarise the evidence of RCTs until now.